The good news is that once you're diagnosed, the treatment is simple (although admittedly not always easy). All you have to do is change your diet.

 Small intestine villi are classically destroyed in the disease.
 A video capsule can be used to look closer at parts of the intestine that are too far for a traditional camera to reach.
 And yes, this is exactly how it sounds.
 A tiny video camera is swallowed and as it passes through your body it shows your doctor what your intestines look like.

-Unfortunately, it is also possible for damaged intestines to look like they’re caused by celiac disease but the destruction may instead be due to other conditions such as Crohns disease, malnutrition, and a variety of other autoimmune diseases.
+Unfortunately, it is also possible for intestines to look like they’ve been damaged by celiac disease but the destruction may instead be due to other conditions such as Crohns disease, malnutrition, or a variety of other autoimmune diseases.

-This is why it can be so important for doctors to have many different pieces of information in order to solve this puzzle.
+This is why it's important for doctors to have many different pieces of information in order to solve this puzzle.

 Is Celiac Disease Genetic

 Celiac disease can run in families.
 And another way to test for celiac disease is to look at your DNA.
-In confusing cases, another clue may be found genetically.
+In confusing cases, clues may be found genetically.

 Bottom line: the diagnosis is complex.
 A combination of blood tests, small bowel biopsy, symptom presentation, and genetic testing may all be utilized to determine whether or not a person has celiac disease.

-Some people still feel like they are allergic to gluten even when all of these tests are negative.
+Some people still feel like their bodies don't respond well to gluten even when all of these tests are negative.
 This condition is often referred to as gluten intolerance.

 Celiac Disease Treatment